mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

                          verbose = True)
 ```

 That's about it.
-Lets try running it with the following prompt:
+Lets try running it with the following prompt and view the output:

 ```python